nkdAgility/NKDAgility.com/site/content/capabilities/training-courses/courses/scrumorg-applying-professional-scrum/index.md

   - Professionals that are part of an organization that intends to use Scrum in the near future.
   - Teams who are learning to use Scrum together in their organizations

   The course also provides the foundational Scrum knowledge needed for those wishing to continue their education with role-focused (Scrum Master, Product Owner, Developer, Leader) training classes.
 APS is not recommended for advanced Scrum professionals.
 This course is designed to be domain-agnostic; it conveys the use of Scrum in any domain or industry with complex problems to solve.
 Trainers typically have experience in multiple industries and may be able to tailor the course to the needs of your team.
-Students and teams building software products may want to consider our domain-specific course: [wpv-post-link item="10046"].
+Students and teams building software products may want to consider our domain-specific course: Applying Professional Scrum for Software Development.
 outcomes: |2+

   - Agility as a new way of working